gaborcsardi/argufy/inst/README.md

 even if they have no default values.
 Just leave out the default values.

 Also note that `prefix` is unusable as it is now.
-First you need to run `argufy()` on it, to interpret the declerative assertions, and add them to the code of the function.
+First you need to run `argufy()` on it, to interpret the declarative assertions, and add them to the code of the function.
 If you call `prefix` now, you might get error messages, because R interprets the assertions as default arguments.